nickkjolsing/dockerMullvadVPN/README.md

             - NET_ADMIN                         # Needs to be here
         environment:
             - KILL_SWITCH=on                         # Turns off internet access if the VPN connection drops
-            - FORWARDED_PORTS=nl-ams-59103           # NUMBER TO REMEMBER FROM BEFORE, READ STEP 7 under STEP 1 (THIS IS CONFUSING AS IM TYPING IT, BUT READ IT)
+            - FORWARDED_PORTS=nl-ams-59103           # Enter the full value you noted at step 9 above
             - SUBNETS=192.168.0.0/24,192.168.1.0/24  # Allows for the service to be accessed through LAN
         devices:
             - /dev/net/tun